**Please continue to monitor this page for updates regarding the availability of staff in the Economics Department Graduate Studies Office.**

 Virtual or in-person advising appointments:

-Must be scheduled in advance.
-Email econgrad@gmu.edu using your Mason email account (all University personnel are required to communicate only via Mason email) to request an appointment.
+Appointments must be scheduled in advance.
+PhD students may email Emily Gibson at egibson5@gmu.edu, and MA students may reach Valerie Sasser at econgrad@gmu.edu.
+Current students should use your Mason email account (all University personnel are required to communicate only via Mason email) to request an appointment.
 Please include "Advising requested" in your subject line.

 Email Advising Questions:

-Note that the volume of requests is high with our regular operations and admissions.
+**Note that the volume of requests is currently high with our regular operations and admissions requests.

+We encourage you to learn more about our graduate program offerings.
 Mason's nationally-ranked graduate economics programs are noted for their concentrations: experimental economics, Austrian economics, public choice, constitutional political economy, law and economics, and new institutional economics.
+Please see the links in the text box on this page for more information on these economic fields.

 The PhD in economics trains students in modern theory and quantitative techniques, stresses the application of theory to relevant economic problems, and emphasizes the application of original research skills.